Timothy Busfield: Career

-Busfield returned to network television several times during the late 1990s.
-He was the patriarch of the Byrd clan, which moved from Connecticut to Hawaii in the Steven Bochco-produced The Byrds of Paradise (ABC, 1993–94), and starred as one of a group of former high school jocks still clinging to their glory days in Champs (ABC, 1996) for Ron Howard.

-By the late 1990s, Busfield was dividing his time between acting and directing for television, helming multiple episodes of several shows, including Sorkin's Sports Night (ABC, 1998–2000), as well as Ed (NBC, 2000–04), for which he also served as co–executive producer and guest star (as Ed's down-on-his-luck brother Lloyd).
-During this period, Busfield also began his recurring role as Pulitzer Prize–winning White House correspondent—and love interest to Allison Janney's C.J.
-Cregg—Danny Concannon on The West Wing.
-He would appear sporadically on the show throughout its entire network run.
+Busfield returned to network television throughout the 1990s, starring as the head of the Byrd family in The Byrds of Paradise (ABC, 1993–94), and as one of several former high school athletes in the comedy-drama Champs (ABC, 1996).
+By the late 1990s, he increasingly split his time between acting and directing, helming multiple episodes of Sports Night (ABC, 1998–2000), Ed (NBC, 2000–04)—on which he also served as co-executive producer and guest-starred as Ed's brother Lloyd—and other network series.

-Busfield kept a foot on both sides of the camera from 2000 on; directing and executive producing the successful CBS drama Without a Trace (2002–09) and appearing occasionally as the wheelchair-using divorce attorney for Anthony LaPaglia's Jack Malone.
-He also directed episodes of Las Vegas (NBC, 2003–08), Damages (FX, 2007–12), and Studio 60 on the Sunset Strip.
-On the latter, he also co-starred on the short-lived Aaron Sorkin series as Cal Shanley, the occasionally nerve-plagued control director for the program's self-titled show-within-a-show.
-That show was canceled in 2007.
-Busfield then served as executive producer of the Brooke Shields-led drama, Lipstick Jungle (NBC, 2008–2009).
+During this era, Busfield began a recurring role as Danny Concannon on The West Wing, appearing intermittently throughout the show's run.
+He later directed and executive produced the CBS drama Without a Trace (2002–09), occasionally appearing onscreen as Jack Malone's lawyer.
+He also directed episodes of Las Vegas, Damages, and Studio 60 on the Sunset Strip, on which he co-starred as control director Cal Shanley.
+He subsequently served as executive producer of Lipstick Jungle (NBC, 2008–09).

+From 2014 to 2015, Busfield guest starred on Sleepy Hollow as Benjamin Franklin.

-In 2019, Guest Artist, directed by Busfield, premiered at the Santa Barbara International Film Festival.
-The film is written by and stars Jeff Daniels.
-Guest Artist was shot on location in New York City, and in Daniels' hometown of Chelsea, Michigan.
-This film marked the launch of Grand River Productions, a production company with Daniels, Busfield, and Melissa Gilbert.
+In 2019, Busfield directed Guest Artist, which premiered at the Santa Barbara International Film Festival.
+The project launched Grand River Productions, a production company formed by Jeff Daniels, Busfield, and Busfield's wife, Melissa Gilbert.
+Also in 2019, he guest starred in Dolly Parton's Heartstrings as Logan Cantrell in the episode "Sugar Hill".

-In 2020, Busfield appeared as a guest on the Studio 60 on the Sunset Strip marathon fundraiser episode of The George Lucas Talk Show.

-Busfield voiced the title character in Marvel New Media/SiriusXM's radio drama podcast series Marvel's Wastelanders: Star-Lord, appearing alongside Chris Elliott, Patrick Page, Vanessa Williams and Danny Glover.
+In 2020, Busfield appeared as a guest during the Studio 60 on the Sunset Strip marathon fundraiser episode of The George Lucas Talk Show and voiced the title character in the Marvel/SiriusXM radio drama podcast series Marvel’s Wastelanders: Star-Lord.

+Baseball

+In the summer of 1992, Busfield signed as a pitcher with the semi-pro Sacramento Smokeys.
+He pitched for the Smokeys in between acting jobs through the 2000 season, amassed a pitching record of 30 wins and 12 losses over 9 seasons.
+In 2024, he was inducted into the Sacramento Baseball Hall of Fame as a pitcher.

 Stage and theater

-Busfield remains a stage actor and director whose Broadway credits include A Few Good Men and Brighton Beach Memoirs, where he was star Matthew Broderick's understudy.
+Busfield's theater credits include A Few Good Men and Brighton Beach Memoirs.
 Off-Broadway, he worked with Circle Repertory Company in 1982.
-With elder brother Buck Busfield, he is co-founder of the B Street Theatre in Sacramento, California, where he has appeared in and directed numerous contemporary works.
-The Busfield brothers also established Fantasy Theater, a touring troupe that plays to children.
-Busfield writes children's plays for the Fantasy troupe.
+With his elder brother Buck, he is co-founder of the B Street Theatre in Sacramento, California.
+The brothers also established Fantasy Theater, a touring troupe that plays to children.
+Busfield has written children's plays for the Fantasy troupe.